michaelangelopineda/milestones1-singer-ritajessa/README.md

         4. As the artist, I want to clients or fans to be able to contact me and my team so that I can land more gigs and events.
         5. As the artist, I want my site to inspire people so that my purpose in singing and sharing my talent will be fulfilled.
         6. As the artist, I want to make my site a reflection of who I am as an artist- optimistic, reflective and spiritual so that more fans will fall in love with my music.
         7. As music production company, I want to increase the number of people who will be revisiting the site so that to maintain artist’s social currency.

+    After identifying all the user stories, they were organized according to epics.
+Please [see attached file.](docs/EPIC AND USER STORIES.docx)

 -   ### 2.
 Design and Typography